-This Virtual Reality is capable to find sounds, sights and motions.
-In this, user needs to wear a special type of spectacles called Head Mounted Displays (HMD).
+Virtual Reality is capable to find sounds, sights, and emotions.
+In this, the user needs to wear a special type of spectacle called Head-Mounted Displays (HMD).

-User can see in all directions.
-HMDs accordingly adjust the views of anything coming in front it.
-For example if you go closer to an object, then its size must grow.
+Users can see in all directions.
+HMDs accordingly adjust the views of anything coming in front of it.
+For example, if you go closer to an object, then its size must grow.
 Also, if you are going away from the object, then its size must decrease.

 FiVR must follow the rules of human understanding.
-For example, if user moves left with respect to object, then the object should move right with respect to user’s sight.
+For example, if the user moves left with respect to the object, then the object should move right with respect to the user’s sight.

-This VR must also allow user to move freely.
-Means, it should behave accordingly if user moves to front, back, left or right.
+This VR must also allow users to move freely.
+This means it should behave accordingly if the user moves to the front, back, left, or right.

-User should be able to do actions on virtual objects.
+Users should be able to do actions on virtual objects.
 For example, pushing an object or pulling it.
-FiVR should respond accordingly by changing object’s position.
+FiVR should respond accordingly by changing the object’s position.

 For You -> Immersive VR